-You don't need to activate special options, but you will need to provide your reader a way to activate the search screen.
-You can do this by using special url schemes.
-More info about these special url schemes can be found here.
+If you want to allow users to search in your app, you will need to provide them a way to activate the search screen.
+You can do this by using a special url scheme

 - The overall layout is defined by a Grid Style of your choice.